How to Apply for a Business Loan Online

 To further narrow down your options, look back at those creditworthiness factors we talked about.
 Lenders will have different requirements for things like your credit score, annual revenue, and business age.
 Look for lenders whose requirements match up with your situation.

 Many traditional financial institutions (banks and credit unions) limit online loan applications.
 But the vast majority of alternative lenders are all about those online apps.
-In fact, alternative lenders are also referred to as online lenders.
+Alternative lenders are also referred to as online lenders.

 If you're not sure where to start, we recommend taking a look at Lendio.
 As a lending marketplace, Lendio lets you apply for a number of different lenders and business financing options―all with one online application.